lifting-bits/remill/README.md

 git clone git@github.com:trailofbits/remill.git
 ```

-Finally, build remill.
+Next, we build Remill.
 This script will create another directory, `remill-build`
 at the same level as the `remill` directory.
 All remaining dependencies needed
 by Remill will be built in the `remill-build` directory.